lucianoScotellaro/SOSE-CrunchyrollFullStackClone/README.md

 Finally, a **README** file should be provided to explain all the steps to be followed to **setup** the application.

-#### Notes
+#### Note

 Particular attention has to be paid in applying correctly:

 - **SOA Engineering Principles**
 - **SOA Best Practices**

+<p style="color:red;">Aggiungi descrizione di quali sono i SOA Principles le Best Practices</p>

-#### Additional
+#### Domain-specific Requirements

+Below are reported all the non-functional requirements that have been added based on the specific application-domain.

-- Content should be delivered using multiple servers, leveraging geographical proximity and edge caching strategies
+- Content should be delivered using multiple servers, leveraging geographical proximity and edge caching strategies, to improve delivery performance

 ## Setup